-- 275 and Ulmipollenites krempii (Ulmaceae).
-The PETM pollen and plant spore assemblage is distinguished from the later Ypresian assemblages by higher relative abundances of Boehlensipollis sp.
-A (Elaeagnaceae), Malvacipollis spp., and Scabratricolpites sp.
-A (Smith et al., 2020a, 2020b), suggesting that these may be thermophilic taxa.
-Lower plant spores and gymnosperm pollen are rare in both the PETM and later Ypresian assemblages.
-The main pollen source area is interpreted as a lowland tropical forest and shrubland (Smith et al., 2020a, 2020b).
-Pollen with affinity to the Pinopsida and Ulmaceae may - 280 represent a contribution from more upland pollen source areas, based on their modern distributions in México and Central America.
+A notable acme of fungal spores occurs in the middle part of the PETM and suggests humid forest and grassland ecosystems in the source area of the terrestrial palvnomorphs.
+The PETM pollen and plant spore assemblage is broadly similar to later Ypresian assemblages observed higher in the core, with angiosperm pollen dominant and rare lower plant spores and gymnosperm pollen.
+The main pollen source area is interpreted as a lowland tropical forest and shrubland (Smith et al., 2019, 2020).
+Low abundances of grass pollen (Monoporopollenites annulatus) in the PETM suggest a minor grasslands component of the flora.
+Pollen with affinity to the Pinopsida and Ulmaceae may represent a contribution from more upland pollen source areas, based on their modern distributions in México and Central America.
 High concentrations of pollen in two PETM samples argue for a proximal pollen source area from low elevation carbonate terrain in the Yucatán Peninsula, consistent with modeled prevailing surface currents and summer wind fields from the south (Fig. 2) (Winguth et al., 2010).
 Globally, plant floras indicate shifts in ranges and relative abundances with low rates of extinction (Wing and Currano, 2013).
-These shifts are broadly indicative of warming during the PETM. - Although plant assemblages in midlatitude continental interiors suggest drying during the PETM (e.g., Wing et al., 2005), PETM floral records from tropical South America (Jaramillo et al., 2010) and India (e.g., Prasad et al., 2018) suggest high levels of precipitation, whereas in tropical East Africa (Handley et al., 2012) evidence suggests a decrease in overall humidity but an increase in the intensity of precipitation events.
-The proxy data from Site M0077 indicate that increased temperature and humidity in the Yucatán Peninsula region during the PETM resulted in increased terrestrial input.
+These shifts are broadly indicative of warming during the PETM.
+Although plant assemblages in midlatitude continental interiors suggest drying during the PETM (e.g., Wing et al., 2005), PETM floral records from tropical South America (Jaramillo et al., 2010) and India (e.g., Prasad et al., 2018) suggest high levels of precipitation, while in tropical East Africa (Handley et al., 2012) evidence suggests a decrease in overall humidity but an increase in the intensity of precipitation events.
+The proxy data from Site M0077 indicates increased temperature and humidity in the Yucatán Peninsula during the PETM, resulting in increased terrestrial input.

-290 5.
+250 5.
 Conclusions

-The PETM in the Chicxulub impact crater was a time of extremely high SSTs (~37.8 °C), increased terrestrial input, high surface productivity, water column stratification, and bottom water hypoxia/anoxia, with evidence for photic zone euxinia in the bottom of the section.
+The PETM in the Chicxulub impact crater was a time of extremely high SSTs (~37.8 °C), increased terrestrial input, high surface productivity, water column stratification, and bottom water hypoxia/anoxia, with evidence for photic zone euxinia in the bottom section.
 The observed increase in terrestrial input is likely the result of increased weathering and fluvial discharge due to moist, hyperthermal conditions.
-This explanation is consistent with global evidence of sea level rise during
+This explanation is consistent with global evidence of sea level rise during the PETM.

-295 the PETM.
 Seafloor anoxia decimated the marine benthos during the PETM, while high SSTs caused heat stress in the dinoflagellate and likely other phytoplankton assemblages.
-In contrast, the pollen and spore assemblage indicates the presence of a proximal humid landmass with a diverse tropical shrubby forest, which produced relatively high abundances of

-Euphorbiaceae pollen.
-These results, in combination with previously described tropical PETM floral assemblages (Jaramillo et al. 2010; Srivastava and Prasad, 2015; Prasad et al., 2018), demonstrate that tropical vegetation was highly resilient to
+In contrast, the pollen and spore assemblage indicates the presence of a proximal humid landmass with a diverse tropical shrubby forest, which produced relatively high abundances of Euphorbiaceae pollen.
+These results, in combination with previously described tropical PETM floral assemblages (Jaramillo et al. 2010; Srivastava and Prasad, 2015; Prasad et al., 2018), demonstrate that tropical vegetation was highly resilient to hyperthermal conditions.

-300 hyperthermal conditions.